tobychui/zoraxy/README.md

 ## Usage

 Zoraxy provide basic authentication system for standalone mode.
-To use it in standalone mode, follow the instruction below for your desired deployment platform.
+To use it in standalone mode, follow the instructions below for your desired deployment platform.

 ### Standalone Mode

 Standalone mode is the default mode for Zoraxy.
-This allow single account to manage your reverse proxy server just like a home router.
-This mode is suitable for new owners for homelab or makers start growing their web services into multiple servers.
+This allows a single account to manage your reverse proxy server, just like a home router.
+This mode is suitable for new owners to homelabs or makers starting growing their web services into multiple servers.

 #### Linux